divyasri-jegan-11/Call-volume-Trend-Analysis/README.md

 It's basically my virtual internship program project that helps me in understanding the concept of working on Excel and Python.
+Exploring the different forms of data and performing data handling makes the better understanding of data.